I'm a fan of the Palms. They have great gambling, some of the best video poker you will find...

 The Palms Las Vegas Deals

 Click on the green "View Offer" button...
-Select "OFFERS" on the bottom right side...
-Choose your favorite Palms Resort Package and click on the "Reserve Now" button...
+Locate the last menu item "Packages" and select "Special Offers"...
+Choose your favorite Palms Resort Package and click on the "Book Now" button...
 Choose your dates, book your deal and enjoy your stay at the Palms!

 Promo Code: BOOK ONLINEUse Promo